mirovarga/eventstore-node/README.md

+# eventstore-js

-# A simple event store in Node.js
+A simple event store in Node.js

-This repository is part of the
+> This repository is part of the
 [Building an event store in Node.js](http://www.mirovarga.com/building-an-event-store-in-nodejs) blog post.